astronomer/docs/astro/configure-deployment-resources.md

 :::info

-This feature is on by default for Astro Hybrid users.
+This feature is on by default for Astro Hosted users.

 :::